- Most people can open a Roth IRA easily with the help of a bank, brokerage or financial advisor.

 - Fidelity: Fidelity’s Roth IRA accounts are free.
 The company offers a wide selection of investment options, including target-date funds.

-- E*Trade: A discount online brokerages, it offers very low trading fees and access to many different investment products.
+- E*Trade: A discount online brokerage, it offers very low trading fees and access to many different investment products.

-Most banks and brokerages have a web page for Roth IRAs, which you can visit to begin the process.
+Most banks and brokerages have a web page for Roth IRAs that you can visit to begin the process.
 You may be able to finish the application online, or you might speak to someone in customer service.